The Ultimate Guide to Google Performance Max Campaigns [2025]

 How to set them up?

-• Go to the “Extensions” page in Performance Max.
-There you will see a recommendation of ad extensions related to your chosen goals.
+• Go to the “Assets” section in your Performance Max campaign.
+There you will see a recommendation of ad assets related to your chosen goals.
 Here, you can read more about specific extensions.

-In Performance Max campaigns, ad extensions are associated with specific goals.
+In Performance Max campaigns, ad assets are associated with specific goals.
 Therefore, they will appear more prominently based on the campaign's goals.

 Performance Max audience signals